LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+## version TBD
+*Released*: TBD
+* Convert DataClassModel to use immer and Data Class components to use produce

 ## version 0.55.0
 *Released*: 30 April 2020
 * Issue 39633: Choosing to cancel navigating away from a page when using react-router's setRouteLeaveHook will leave